danieldietrich/candid/README.md

 ## Usage

-The first step is to import Candid in your HTML
+The first step is to import Candid in your HTML.

 ```html
 <!-- umd package -->